dahalp2000/github-example/README.md

 # github-example
-Demonstration how to create Github repository and properly set it up.
+Demonstration how to create Github repository and properly set it up